Lilpiggie0522/git-note/git-note.md

 ## 2. Copy the SSH or HTTPS link from github repo page

-## 3. Push local repository to github using following command:
+## 3. Add reference to the remote repository on github using following command:
 > $ git remote add origin SSH OR HTTP link

 ## 4. Check what remote repositories that are connected to this repo using command: